xiuyuye/purdue-crypto-read/archive.md

 ---
 layout: page
-title: Archieve
+title: Archive
 description: >-
     Topics from the past sememsters.
 ---

 # Past semester
-We are trying to revive the cyrpto reading group at this point (Fall 2025) so there hasn't been an archieve yet.
+We are trying to revive the crypto reading group at this point (Fall 2025) so there hasn't been an archieve yet.
 But we will add it here in the future.

 # Past Special Topic Cryptography Courses at Purdue